johanneskern/gm_ethporto/events/mobile-web3/readme.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   - This is an exciting opportunity for developers and enthusiasts to explore the possibilities of blockchain technology on mobile devices.
-  -​The event will feature a workshop on building decentralized mobile apps using React Native, a talk on ethOS,
-    and a round table discussion on the challenges and opportunities of bringing blockchain to mobile platforms.
+  - The event will feature a workshop on building decentralized mobile apps using React Native, a talk on ethOS, and a round table discussion on the challenges and opportunities of bringing blockchain to mobile platforms.
-​ - Participants will have the chance to learn from experts in the field, exchange ideas with their peers,
-    and gain hands-on experience with cutting-edge tools and technologies.
+  - Participants will have the chance to learn from experts in the field, exchange ideas with their peers, and gain hands-on experience with cutting-edge tools and technologies.
 Whether you're a seasoned developer or just curious about the potential of Web3, this event is not to be missed.